 In Montevideo, you can walk the ramble and get a sample of the beautiful coastline that makes Uruguay popular in the South American summer.
 One of our favorite places is Pocitos Beach, popular among swimmers, sunbathers, windsurfers and kayakers during the high season.

-Another top destination in Uruguay is Punta del Este.
-This upscale beach down is loved among locals and foreigners alike, but it will take more than a day to get to this atlantic beach town, unless you decide to fly from Buenos Aires.
+Another tourist attraction in Uruguay is Punta del Este.
+This upscale beach down is loved among locals and foreigners alike, but it will take more than a day to get to this Atlantic beach town, unless you decide to fly from Buenos Aires.